Anne-Marie Brunet, CMKBD, CAPS

 As we were discussing the vision for the kitchen, my eyes kept darting over to the staircase – repeatedly.

-I guess they must have noticed because one of them asked for my unbiased, professional and honest opinion about the staircase.
+I guess they must have noticed because one of them asked for my unbiased, professional, and honest opinion about the staircase.

-Now at a first meeting I’m always a bit nervous when someone asks for THAT opinion – before we’ve finished ‘dinner and a movie’ haha… I’ve learned over the years that while people ‘think’ they want that opinion not everyone can necessarily handle the message, and I certainly don’t want to hurt anyone’s feelings over materials things.
-After all most clients have been
+Now, at a first meeting I’m always a bit nervous when someone asks for THAT opinion – before we’ve finished ‘dinner and a movie’ haha… I’ve learned over the years that while people ‘think’ they want that opinion, not everyone can necessarily handle the message, and I certainly don’t want to hurt anyone’s feelings over material things.
+After all, most clients have been ‘living with’ and ‘living in’ these surroundings for a long time, and it’s easy to get inured by daily routine and surroundings.

 Sometimes you just need a fresh pair of eyes to shine some light on the subject.

-BUT after everything we’d discussed and understanding their style and having a vision of what that kitchen could be I was happy to broach the staircase subject albeit delicately.
+BUT after everything we’d discussed, and understanding their style and having a vision of what that kitchen could be, I was happy to broach the staircase subject, albeit delicately.

-For anyone who thinks that because one component in a space is not in the intended scope of work and shouldn’t be discussed, I will usually address it at some point if it will greatly impact the design or layout.
+For anyone who thinks that, because one component in a space is not in the original intended scope of work and shouldn’t be discussed, I will usually address it at some point if it will greatly impact the design or layout.
 I would be doing my clients a disservice by not showing them ALL the possibilities as they relate to the overall design and flow.

 BACK TO THE STAIRCASE

-While I understood the location of it, it was so disruptive to the whole flow of the main floor with its deck style railing.
+While I understood the location of it, it was so disruptive to the whole flow of the main floor with its deck-style railing.
 You know the ones that are popular with contractors and lumber yards.

-In their initial budget consideration the staircase was not part of the equation, but after articulating the whys and why nots, we were talking about it…they were considering it… so that’s a good starting point.
+In their initial budget consideration, the staircase was not part of the equation, but after articulating the whys and why nots, we were talking about it…they were considering it… so that’s a good starting point.
 More on this a little later – you won’t want to miss the ‘after’ picture.

 LIGHTING A LOG CABIN Part 1